DeeplearningYong/SetupDeepLearningBox/README.md

 ```

 4) Install CUDA
+use nano to edit some file:
 ```bash
 $ sudo nano /etc/modprobe.d/blacklist-nouveau.conf
 ```
-Add the following lines and then save and exit:
+Add the following lines and then save and exit (ctrl+x):
 ```bash
 blacklist nouveau
 blacklist lbm-nouveau